Neeraj Dangi

 Neeraj Dangi (born 4 November 1970) is an Indian politician from Rajasthan.
-He was elected to the Rajya Sabha, upper house of the Parliament of India from Rajasthan in the June 2020 Rajya sabha elections as an Indian National Congress candidate.
+He was elected to the Rajya Sabha, upper house of the Parliament of India from Rajasthan in the June 2026 Rajya sabha elections as an Indian National Congress candidate.

+He was the Rajya Sabha MP in the previous term from June 2020 as well.

 Neeraj Dangi is son of Late Dinesh Dangi, ex-Minister of State (Rajasthan).

+Dangi has been nominated along with 06 others in the list for Rajya Sabha bye-elections in June 2026.

 Political life

 He has been associated with Congress for the last 25 years.
-At present, he is a General Secretary of Rajasthan Pradesh Congress Committee.
-He is well known for his strong eloquent speaking ability, intelligence, and abilities to mobilize public, colleagues and subordinates.
-He has a healthy relationship with the majority of the key leaders in the state.
+At present, he is the General Secretary of Rajasthan Pradesh Congress Committee.

-Despite having lost the Assembly elections by a negligible margin, Neeraj Dangi put continuous hard work in developing region of his constituency.
-As a result, developmental works of more than 4 billion were performed during Congress government in five years i.e. 2008–2013.

 Neeraj Dangi, completed his degree in Civil Engineering from National Institute of Technology Karnataka.